projectatomic/docs-projectatomic/README.md

 This documentation is copyright 2016-2017 Red Hat Inc., and repository contributors.
 It is licensed Creative Commons Share-Alike 4.0; see included LICENSE file for details.

-The Red Had Documentation Team is responsible for several chapters of this guide, and we are very grateful to them for sharing it.
+The Red Hat Documentation Team is responsible for several chapters of this guide, and we are very grateful to them for sharing it.